Uber Suspends Self-Driving Tests After Pedestrian Is Killed In Arizona

 The National Transportation Safety Board said it was sending a team to investigate the incident.

 The incident is not the first fatal crash involving autonomous technology.
-In May 2016 a Tesla Model S struck a tractor trailer on a Florida highway, killing the Tesla's driver.
+In May 2016 a Tesla Model S struck a tractor-trailer on a Florida highway, killing the Tesla's driver.
 Government investigators highlighted an "overreliance on vehicle automation" as a contributor to the crash.